plagnollab/RNASeq_pipeline/README.md

 # Description of pipeline

-After adapter trimming with trim_galore, the fastq files are aligned using the STAR aligner.
+After adapter trimming with trim_galore, the fastq files are aligned using STAR on build xx.
-Differential exon and transcript expression using the aligned reads is assessed using dexSEQ and deSEQ respectively.
+Differential exon and transcript expression of the aligned reads is assessed using dexSEQ and deSEQ respectively.